 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where gladite typically forms.
+Look in hydrothermal veins country, the host setting where gladite typically forms.
 If you start seeing aikinite, chalcopyrite, galena in float, you are in the right ground.
 Field specimens usually show a acicular or bladed crystals, massive aggregates habit, so train your eye for that shape before scanning the outcrop.